 Marketing teams also make the most out of personas by using them to guide their marketing efforts.
 It’s helpful, when designing marketing campaigns, to understand who you’re going to reach.
 Do they spend a lot of time on social media, or is it easier to reach them via email?
-Would traditional ad campaigns work, or should we do some guerrilla marketing?
+Would traditional ad campaigns work, or would guerrilla marketing be better?

 Use a mix of instincts and data.
 You don’t have to gather data to start building user personas.
 You can start by sketching out what you think you know about your customers, and then test your hypotheses later with user surveys/interviews.
 In the earliest stages of product development, it’s more about just getting some ideas down.

 Use data!
 Saying that…data is key!
 Make sure that before you actually start building anything that your user personas are data-driven.

 Gather data in more than one way.
 We’re using user surveys here as our method for building personas, but the truth is that there are multiple mediums for gathering the data you require to create them.
 For a more accurate picture, try to use a variety of methods, like interviews and analyzing the data of your existing user base.

 User personas are meant to be inspiring, and can be used as motivation for your team and other stakeholders.
 Don’t be afraid to let your artsy side show.